masteree108/VoTT_NTUT_WIN10_repo/README.md

 ![](https://i.imgur.com/UoIWGHT.png)

 #### FPS
 User uses different frames for tracking depending on the scene.
-For example,you can track a still life at 5fps,and you can track a character at org_fps.
+For example,you can track a still life at 5fps,and you can track a character at Org_FPS.
 ![](https://i.imgur.com/1Xpcrxe.png)

 #### Bbox_calibration